mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.1/index.md

 # Known issues

-In Kommander 1.3.2 and earlier versions, the Kubecost cost analyzer requests a PVC of size 0.2Gi by default.
+In Kommander version 1.3.2 and earlier, and Kommander version 1.4.0, the Kubecost cost analyzer requests a PVC of size 0.2Gi by default.
 This can cause issues with provisioners requiring a minimum storage size of 1Gi.
-Upgrade to version 1.4.1 to resolve this issue.
+This issue is fixed in Kommander version 1.3.3 and 1.4.1.
+Upgrading to these versions resolves this issue.
 Refer [here](https://github.com/kubecost/docs/blob/master/storage.md) for more information.

 # Breaking changes